Call for Cities

 Timing for Submissions

-- Shortlist of locations presented to IxDA Board, August (Date tbd)
+- Shortlist of locations presented to IxDA Board, 11 August

 Each proposal will be acknowledged via email to confirm receipt within the deadline.